 Fees

-Students pay $4.45 per exam ($9.95 per course) to use the Honorlock Live Pop-In service.
+Students pay $4.45 per exam to use the Honorlock Live Pop-In service.
 Please note that services can vary depending on the provider.
 Instructors should provide appropriate disclosures in their course syllabus when requiring students to test with an online proctoring service.

 Eligibility

 Students may only use Honorlock if you allow it in your course.
-Because online proctoring is intended for use only in distance learning courses and those in which it is the most effective solution, instructors teaching face-to-face courses are encouraged to take advantage of in-person proctoring services, in-class proctoring solutions (eg, Scantron forms, lockdown browsers, polling), and alternative means of assessment where possible.
+However, due to security limitations inherent with AI-based proctoring, instructors are strongly encouraged to take advantage of in-person proctoring services, in-class proctoring solutions (eg, Akindi forms, lockdown browsers, polling), and alternative means of assessment where possible, especially for exams worth 15% or more of the course grade.

 Service Requests